 Red Blood Cell Production

-Your bone marrow produces more than 65 million new red blood cells each day for every 10 pounds of body weight.
-This remarkable production rate requires a constant supply of folate, iron, vitamin B-12 and other nutrients.
+This incredible production rate requires a constant supply of folate and other nutrients.
 If you have a folate deficiency, the formation of genetic material to produce new red blood cells slows, leading to decreased bone marrow productivity.
-As old red blood cells die, there are not enough new cells to take their place, which eventually can lead to anemia.
-Replenishing your body's folate supply reverses this form of anemia.
-Spinach, Brussels sprouts, collards and other greens are rich sources of natural folate.
+As old red blood cells die, there are not enough new red blood cells to take their place, which eventually can lead to anemia, per the OWH.

 Nervous System Development